App Manager

 messages are sent using a method called Intent.
 Intent is a

-special feature in Android that can be used to open applications
+special feature in Android that can be used to open applications (i.e.,

-like activities, broadcast receivers
+activities, broadcast receivers use

-use intent filters to receive the desired broadcast messages.
+intent filters to receive the desired broadcast messages.

 Broadcast messages can be sent by the system or the application itself.